 I am David Adelstein.
 I am a Florida board certified construction attorney and a partner at the law firm of Kirwin Norris, P.A.
 A large part of my practice is dedicated to construction law and I separately blog about construction law and government contracting at Florida Construction Legal Updates.
-I also handle other types of business disputes including lost profit cases, insurance coverage disputes, disputes involving condominium or homeowner associations, disputes involving commercial leases, real property disputes, whistleblower disputes (including those under the False Claims Act), and cases dealing with non-compete agreements.
-I also handle disputes with alternative fee arrangements.
-If interested in learning more about alternative fee arrangements, please visit here.
+I also handle other types of disputes including lost profit cases, insurance coverage disputes, disputes involving condominium or homeowner associations, disputes involving commercial leases, real property disputes, whistleblower disputes (including those under the False Claims Act), and cases dealing with trade secrets and non-compete agreements.
+I handle disputes with alternative or innovative fee arrangements.
+If interested in learning more about alternative or innovative fee arrangements, please check out my e-book:

 I created this blog because I care about the strategy and analysis that goes into persuasively proving a case, presenting evidence, and appealing potentially incorrect rulings.
 This strategy and analysis is also important so that clients can make informed business decisions about their case.
 This applies whether a party is prosecuting a claim or defending a claim.

 Please contact me if I can help PROVE YOUR CASE!